Copyright 2003, 2018 Nikolas S. Boyd. Permission is granted to copy this document provided this copyright statement is retained in all copies.

 All of these attributes contribute information needed to make requirements manageable, especially with a large backlog of incomplete and unfulfilled requirements.
 Even on relatively small projects and even with ambitions of agile development processes, having adequate information about requirements helps development activities deliver real value and maximize return on investment.
 But, the single most important quality supported by these attributes is consistency.
 To consistently deliver significant business value entails that requirements be manageable, especially when the solutions must be durable, as when they have an anticipated lifespan of many years.

 Given the extent to which politics infects the software development process, and the attendant challenges in organizational communication and alignment, perhaps it is not so surprising that attempts to solve enterprise scale problems seldom yield substantive business value.
 However, there are appropriate techniques for developing each knowledge work product, including the business vision, mission, business activity improvements and opportunities, software solution features, interaction dialogs, and components.
-This section lists some of the best practices that can be used to address each of the various requirements levels, with citations to some of the extant literature for pursuing these practices.
+This section lists some of the practices that can be used to address each of the various requirements levels, with citations to some of the extant literature for pursuing these practices.

 Level 0: Vision, Mission, Values